 That’s about it – and on theory, it sounds great.
 You follow a few people, others follow you, you probably share some common interests, and everyone is happy.
 You grow a good amount of Twitter followers that doesn’t seem fake.

-I didn’t really paid for any plan (10 EUR per week didn’t sound reasonable to me, and my company would never pay for things like that), but I decided to try the one-week trial for 1 EUR (be careful, it renews automatically) on my personal Twitter.
-I gained 52 new followers for not doing any effort!
+Now, I didn’t actually paid for any plan.
+10 EUR per week didn’t sound reasonable to me, and my company would never pay for things like that.
+However, I decided to try the one-week trial for 1 EUR (be careful, it renews automatically) on my personal Twitter.
+I gained 52 new followers even though I was not doing any effort!

 Now, here comes the not-so-fun part.
 After my 1 EUR trial ended and I stopped making any efforts to follow random people on Twiends, I started losing followers.
 Consistently.